 You can be reimbursed for expenses incurred only during the time you are enrolled.
 You can enroll as a new employee, during the annual enrollment period, or within 31 days of a qualified change in status.
 However, you cannot enroll in December for the current calendar year.

-HCSA claims must be filed by June 30 following the year in which the expense was incurred.
+HCSA claims must be filed by June 30 of the calendar year following the calendar year in which the expense was incurred.
 You may change or stop your contributions as a result of a qualified change in status.